 Following the news that British Airways will charge for food on short-haul flights from London Heathrow and London Gatwick from January 2017, I wanted to share some of the items that are available on the British Airways Buy On Board M&S food menu with prices on short-haul flights with their prices.

-Breakfast will include Greek style natural yogurt with summer berry compote and granola (£1.95), classic fruit salad with pineapple, melon, mango, apple, kiwi and blueberries (£3.10).
+Breakfast will include Greek-style natural yogurt with summer berry compote and granola (£1.95 GBP), classic fruit salad with pineapple, melon, mango, apple, kiwi and blueberries (£3.10 GBP).

-Hot breakfast will include the M&S Café bacon roll with pork from British farmers (£4.75) and a tomato and mozzarella focaccia (£4.75).
+Hot breakfast will include the M&S Café bacon roll with pork from British farmers (£4.75 GBP) and a tomato and mozzarella focaccia (£4.75 GBP).

-Sandwiches on offer will include the Aberdeen Angus beef and red onion chutney bloomer (£4.75) and the classic cheese ploughman’s (£3.00) along with a buffalo mozzarella & tomato focaccia (4.75) and a ‘balanced for you’, spiced chicken with rice & quinoa salad (£4.95).
+Sandwiches on offer will include the Aberdeen Angus beef and red onion chutney bloomer (£4.75 GBP) and the classic cheese ploughman’s (£3.00 GBP) along with buffalo mozzarella & tomato focaccia (£4.75 GBP) and a ‘balanced for you’, spiced chicken with rice & quinoa salad (£4.95 GBP).

-Free food seems an inevitable loss when travelling in economy on short haul flights, as each airline tries to further reduce their headline flight fares to beat the competition.
-I have already written about my disappointment in the current food offering in euro traveller with just a snack and a drink.
-The fact that British Airways will now charge for food will further encourage me to spend my Avios on Club Europe seats to enjoy priority luggage, more spacious seating and a nice salad or the BA afternoon tea.
+Free food seems an inevitable loss when traveling in economy on short-haul flights, as each airline tries to further reduce their headline flight fares to beat the competition.
+I have already written about my disappointment in the current food offering in euro traveler with just a snack and a drink.
+The fact that British Airways will now charge for food will further encourage me to spend my Avios on Club Europe seats to enjoy priority luggage, more spacious seating, and a nice salad or the BA afternoon tea.
 The lack of food in Euro Traveller makes it more worthwhile spending your Avios on upgrading to Club Europe.
-Of course you could instead fly Ryanair or Easyjet who have similarly sparse offerings.
+Of course, you could instead fly Ryanair or Easyjet who have similarly sparse offerings.